-“Wisdom is knowing the right path to take…integrity is taking it.”
+“Wisdom is knowing the right path to take…integrity is taking it.”— Unknown

 It was a sunny, spring morning in Kyoto.
 The Cherry Blossoms were in full bloom, spreading their sweet fragrance across the green landscapes of the Japanese archipelago.
 The Nijō Imperial Palace looked postcard-perfect in this idyllic setting.

 The emphasis on honor still lingers to this day in Japanese culture.
 As a visitor, I could sense this in my dealings with locals.
-Not only was I touched by their graciousness but it restored my hope in humanity, knowing that honesty and integrity are still upheld in a world where many are willing to compromise the truth to win at all costs, whether that be in the workplace, or in relationships.
-In our modern society, many people place more importance on material gain than on being honest with themselves and with those around them.
+Not only was I touched by their graciousness but it restored my hope in humanity, knowing that honesty and integrity are still upheld in a world where many are willing to compromise the truth to win at all costs.

 Holding ourselves to high ethical standards does not imply that we get it right all the time.
-Instead, it creates an intrinsic motivation to adhere to principles that can pave a path to help us out of any predicament in which we may find ourselves.
-Every day we will face situations that will tempt us into following low-vibe choices due to the influence of others.
-But it’s during those crucial moments that we need to stand tall in integrity and be true to our personal ethics.
+Instead, it creates an intrinsic motivation to adhere to principles.
+Every day we’ll face situations that will tempt us into following low-vibe choices, but it’s during those crucial moments that we need to stand tall in integrity and be true to our personal ethics.

 You’ll find that life becomes a whole lot simpler, lighter, and enjoyable when you have a clear conscience, free from the malaise of guilt, fear, or worry.
 If this sounds like something that you would like to emulate in your life, here are four steps that you can take to get there: